testingisdocumenting/znai/td-documentation-cli/documentation/introduction/getting-started.md

 * runs auto-preview local server
 * runs documentation server

+# Markdown

+Fastest way to learn markdown is to go to [CommonMark](http://commonmark.org/help/) website and go through a 60 seconds cheatsheet or 10 minutes tutorial.

 # Installation

 [Optin](https://optin) to add the command line to your hosts.